Dennis Dart: First generation (high-floor)

-This model was sold to London Regional Transport and to some operators outside London.
-Soon after it was launched, Duple was sold to Plaxton and the Blackpool plant closed.
-Plaxton decided not to acquire the design rights of the Duple Dartline and it was sold to Carlyle Works, who continued producing the bodywork from 1991.
-Production passed to Marshall of Cambridge in 1992 who bodied five Darts to this design.
-In 1993, Marshall updated the design to the C36 and later, the C37.
+In 1989, the Dart chassis was made available for bodying by other manufacturers.
 In 1990, Wadham Stringer became the next builder to body the Dart with a body called the Portsdown, but it was sold in small numbers and replaced by the UVG Urbanstar in 1995.
 In the same year, Wright bodied the Dart with the Handybus.
 In early 1991, Plaxton launched the Pointer (which was initially designated as Reeve Burgess Pointer as it was built at Reeve Burgess's plant, until later in the same year when it was transferred to Plaxton's Scarborough plant).
 Later in 1991, East Lancs bodied the Dart with its EL2000.
 In the latter half of 1991, Alexander launched the Dash.
-Another contender entering the market at the same time was the Northern Counties Paladin.
-Initially, it was built with a design of a barrel shaped windscreen with quarterlights (which were mainly sold to Warrington Borough Transport), later models had a deep double-curvature two-piece windscreen.
-It was phased out when Plaxton bought Northern Counties in 1995.

-In 1993, Southampton Citybus purchased 16 Dart 9SDL buses adapted to use natural gas, the cylinders being mounted in a pod on the roof.

-As the low-floor single-decker buses became more popular in late 1990s, orders for standard-floor Dart dropped heavily and production ceased in 1998, with the final five delivered to Jersey Motor Transport.
-A total of 3,470 first generation Darts were produced.
+As the low-floor single-decker buses became more popular in late 1990s, orders for standard-floor Dart dropped heavily and production ceased in 1998.
+Over 3,400 first generation Darts were produced.

+Alternative fuels

+In 1993, Southampton Citybus adapted six Dart 9SDL Carlyle bodied buses to use compressed natural gas, the cylinders being mounted in a pod on the roof.
+In 1996 a further 10 adapted vehicles were ordered.
+At the time of the delivery of the Darts, Southampton Citybus were the largest operator of gas-powered vehicles in the United Kingdom.
+They were fitted with an engine developed in the United States by Cummins and Westport.

+First Cityline in Bristol trialled a pair of Plaxton Pointer bodied Dart MPDs in 1996, which were powered by six CNG canisters mounted on their roofs.
+These buses were branded by First as 'GasBus'.